github/github-services/.github/CONTRIBUTING.md

 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to uphold this.

 **NOTE**: GitHub no longer accepts new services.
-If you'd like to integrate your application or service with GitHub, you should use [webhooks][webhooks] which will `POST` a payload to your server for each event or request to join the [GitHub Integrations Directory](https://github.com/integrations).
+If you'd like to integrate your application or service with GitHub, you should use [webhooks][webhooks] which will `POST` a payload to your server for each event or request to join the [GitHub Marketplace][github-marketplace].

 ## Updating an existing service